20 Shows That Deserved Another Season

 13. Lucky Hank (AMC, 1 season) — Bob Odenkirk starred in this drama about a disgruntled college professor.
 Cancelled after one season despite strong reviews.

 14. Grease: Rise of the Pink Ladies (Paramount+, 1 season) — A prequel series that was genuinely excellent.
-Paramount+ removed it from the platform entirely for tax purposes.
+According to Variety, Paramount+ removed the show from its platform entirely for tax purposes after cancelling it — meaning new viewers can't even discover it after the fact.
+The show is effectively lost media.

 15. Fatal Attraction (Paramount+, 1 season) — A thoughtful, nuanced reimagining of the film.
 Cancelled despite solid reviews.